joebedard/ORB_SLAM2/README.md

       year={2015}
      }

-if you use ORB-SLAM2 (Stereo or RGB-D) in an academic work, please cite:
+if you use ORB-SLAM2-TEAM or ORB-SLAM2 (Stereo or RGB-D) in an academic work, please cite:

     @article{murORB2,
       title={{ORB-SLAM2}: an Open-Source {SLAM} System for Monocular, Stereo and {RGB-D} Cameras},